igor-moonlite/apt-build/README.md

 1) `build/build.sh` is the primary builder that fetches [MoonLite source](https://github.com/igor-moonlite/moonlite) and converts it into a complete package.

-Among other things, the builder adjusts language constants of IFrame App module to turn it into Calendar, adds a number of additional visual element to webmail templates (widgets & iframes) and removes unnecessary content (e.g. any language except for English and Russian).
+Among other things, the builder adjusts language constants of IFrame App module to turn it into Calendar, adds a number of additional visual elements to webmail templates (widgets & iframes) and removes unnecessary content (e.g. any language except for English and Russian).

 The `content` directory is copied into the package AS IS.
 There is also `moonlite.php` script that is invoked when the package is installed via APT, it performs initial configuration (database setup, features tweaking, adding mailserver entry, placing "Powered By" text, etc.).